-To provide cadets with knowledge that enable them to explain, predict, control and manage personnel behavior in an organization and empower their own professional development.
+Prerequisites for international participants Goal of the module English: Common European To provide cadets with knowledge that enable them to Framework of Reference for explain, predict, control and manage personnel behavior Languages (CEFR) Level B2 or in an organization and empower their own professional NATO STANAG Level 2. development.

-Lea rni ng out co me Know- ledge Skills Know general and modern theories of individual and group behavior within an organization with the focus on the military organization; know how to apply social theories in practice and identify organizational challenges in the fields of defence and security; know that organizational behavior, especially the process of decision-making, has to be guided by professional conduct of ethics.
-Able to settle, prevent, forecast and control current problems of organizational behavior; to create and work with and within a group or team with respect to organizational culture and cultural diversity, do not discriminate, adhere to the principles of democracy, draw correct conclusions, and prepare reasonable proposals.
+Lea rni Know- ledge Know general and modern theories of individual and group behavior within an organization with the focus on the military organization; know how to apply social theories in practice and identify organizational challenges in the fields of defence and security; know that organizational behavior, especially the process of decision-making, has to be guided by professional conduct of ethics. ng out co me Skills Able to settle, prevent, forecast and control current problems of organizational behavior; to create and work with and within a group or team with respect to organizational culture and cultural diversity, do not discriminate, adhere to the principles of democracy, draw correct conclusions, and prepare reasonable proposals.
 S Compe- tences Ability to apply critical and creative thinking, appropriate leadership; ability to behave professionally and ethically following organizational, national and democratic values.